Have you checked your mattress lately? If not, now may be a good time to do so.

 8) You are suffering from bad dust allergies

 If you find that allergies seem worse at night or first thing in the morning it may be an indication that it’s time for a new mattress.
 Dust mites are one of the leading causes of allergens and they thrive in mattresses and bedding.
 Memory foam, latex, and waterbeds are most resistant to dust mites.
 Our Simon Organic Mattress is made with adjustable layers and no cotton felt in the top layer.
 Dust mites love to hibernate and multiply in the cotton felt layer that is found in most spring mattresses.
 Using a dust mite-resistant mattress cover and frequently washing pillows and bedding can also help alleviate dust mites and extend the life of a new mattress.

 9) You have experienced a significant change in weight

 People often gain or lose weight during a mattress’s life cycle.
-This could happen if you have a surgery, accident, pregnancy, diet or as you age.
+This could happen if you have surgery, an accident, pregnancy, diet, or as you age.
 Even if the mattress is in decent condition, what supported you or was comfortable 5 years ago may no longer do the trick if your weight has fluctuated up or down.
 If firmness or pressure points are the issue, you can buy a mattress topper as a temporary solution until you are ready to buy a new mattress.
 However, if the mattress is too soft or lacks support, a topper will do very little to help your sleeping conditions.